cenfun/monocart-coverage-reports/README.md

 };
 await new CoverageReport(coverageOptions).generate();
 ```
-- All the command scripts are probably like following:
+- Running script `node path/to/merge-coverage.js` after all the tests are completed.
+All the command scripts are probably like following:
 ```json
 {
     "scripts": {